Default Authorization

 View Authorization Information

-After you add the authorization information, you can view them on the Authorization page.
+After you add the authorization information, you can view it on the Authorization page.
 The details of authorization entries can be viewed through three dimensions: Client ID, Username, and All Users (topic).

 Edit Authorization Information